The Ballpark at Jackson: History

 In conjunction with Major League Baseball's reorganization of the minor leagues after the 2020 season, the Jackson Generals were not invited to serve as any team's affiliate, effectively ending their run in the Southern League and affiliated baseball altogether.
 Major League Baseball has stated its intentions to assist cities like Jackson in joining independent baseball leagues; the team's lease require them to maintain a Class A, Double-A, or Triple-A affiliation to remain at The Ballpark at Jackson.

 With no team lined up for 2021, the Generals agreed to operate The Ballpark at Jackson as a temporary home for the Winnipeg Goldeyes, an independent American Association team based in Winnipeg, Manitoba, Canada, which was displaced due to COVID-19 travel restrictions.
 However, Jackson Mayor Scott Conger notified the teams that the Generals lost their authority to manage the city-owned ballpark when they lost their affiliation with Minor League Baseball and that they were issued an eviction notice to leave the stadium after May 30, nine days after the Goldeyes' May 21 home opener.
 On June 1, the Goldeyes entered into a new license agreement with the city to continue use of the facility.
-The Generals and the City of Jackson went go to an arbiter to determine which party had legal control of the stadium.
+The Generals and the City of Jackson went to an arbiter to determine which party had legal control of the stadium.
 The arbiter ruled in favor of the city, determining the team's lease to be invalid after the loss of its affiliation and requiring the team to vacate the ballpark.

 In December 2021, the Prospect League announced that the Jackson Rockabillys will play home games at the ballpark for the 2023 season.